amattu2/CMSC-204/README.md

 # Introduction
-This is a repo for all projects and labs within the CMSC204 Computer Science track (Montgomery College, Proj.
-Gary Thai).
+This is a repo for all projects and labs within the CMSC204 Computer Science track at Montgomery College.

+Teachers:
+- Prof. Gary Thai M.S.

 # Project Grades